WE THE DREAMER

 Field Note: Most maps aim to explain the world; this one maps the dreamer of it.
 Each point on the Compass is an aperture through which reality redraws itself.

-Open the full exercise page →
+Open the full exercise page →This practice explores:

 World as Cause → Mind as Cause